Biology (BA/BS)

 Upon successful completion of this program, students will be able to:

-• An understanding of the process and application of scientific inquiry; the ability to develop well-reasoned hypotheses and to design experiments by which to test them.
+• Understand the process and application of scientific inquiry; develop well-reasoned hypotheses and design experiments by which to test them.

-• An ability to apply mathematical and statistical approaches to understanding biological information; an ability to interpret graphical representations of biological information.
+• Apply mathematical and statistical approaches to analyze and explain biological information; illustrate and interpret graphical representations of biological information.

-• A broad-based knowledge of biology at multiple levels and in interdisciplinary contexts; competency in reading, understanding, and critically evaluating scientific information across major areas of the curriculum, from molecules to ecosystems.
+• Express a broad-based knowledge of biology at multiple levels and in interdisciplinary contexts; demonstrate competency in reading, understanding, and critically evaluating scientific information across major areas of the curriculum, from molecules to ecosystems.

-• An ability to communicate scientific ideas clearly, both orally and in writing to both general and professional audiences.
+• Communicate scientific ideas clearly, both orally and in writing to both general and professional audiences.

-• An ability to understand the relationship between science and modern society as well as the potential impact of scientific discovery on the future.
+• Explain the relationship between science and modern society as well as the potential impact of scientific discovery on the future.

-• An ability to use modeling and simulation to study biological systems.
+• Use modeling and simulation to study biological systems.

 Fundamental Concepts: